aviraj07/Addition-MindHunter/README.md

 - Download Zip file of Code
 - Run the `addition.html` in a browser and start playing by typing the answer in the input box.
 - Hit **Enter** to submit your answer.
+- There is a +1 score of every correct answer and -1 for every wrong answer.
+- You win, if you score **10**.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.